 Yes.
 It is the mission of Girls on the Run St. Louis (GOTR-STL) to offer our program to all girls who desire to participate, regardless of their financial status.
 Families who are unable to pay the program registration fees will be awarded financial assistance based on their income.
-In the past year, GOTR-STL provided more than $250,000 in scholarships and expects to provide $290,000 in the 2012/2013 school year.
+In the past year, GOTR-STL provided more than $365,000 in scholarships.
 Our goal is to never turn a girl away for financial reasons.

 Who is eligible for a scholarship?

-Any registered Girls on the Run or Girls on Track participant is eligible for a scholarship, regardless of the program fee at her site.
+Any registered Girls on the Run or Heart & Sole participant is eligible for a scholarship, regardless of the program fee at her site.
 Families requesting financial assistance through the online registration process will be prompted to provide their annual household income as well as the number of people living in the household.
 This information will be used in order to provide the family with a suggested fee.
 Special circumstances are also considered.
 GOTR-STL requests all scholarship recipients to pay a portion of the program fee.